ok69531/AAIS-public/README.md

 - module/set_seed.py: specify the seed
 - module/sgd_influence.py: calculate the one-step influence function when using SGD optimizer
 - module/adam_influence.py: calculate the one-step influence function when using Adam optimizer
-- module/model.py: model architecture
+- module/model.py: model architectures
-- module/train.py: training/inference functions
+- module/train.py: training/evaluation functions
-- main.py: script for taining
+- main.py: script for training when the subsampling ratio is fixed
+- main_tuned.py: script for training with subsampling ratio tuning
-- requirements.txt: Dependencies for this repository
+- requirements.txt: dependencies for this repository
-- example.ipynb: Tutorial for implementation AAIS
+- example.ipynb: tutorial for implementation AAIS